15 Sales Pipeline Metrics you Need to Track in 2023

 Sales and marketing strategies should always be aligned to increase revenue, so it's very important to track marketing qualified leads.

-Start by defining a marketing qualified lead through cohort analytics, user personas, or even feedback from your sales teams.
+To prevent a wrong turn, start by putting a stringent definition on MQLs through cohort analytics, user personas, or even feedback from your sales teams.
 After that, you can start analyzing the following data:

 - Demographic lead data - This will show the shared characteristics between people who become MQLs and help you define them even more.